IMAGING FOR BREAST CANCER

-Women’s Digital Imaging agrees with The American College of Radiology (ACR) recommendation of a baseline mammography at age 40.
+Women’s Diagnostic Imaging agrees with The American College of Radiology (ACR) recommendation of a baseline mammography at age 40.
 If you have a family history of breast cancer, you may need to start earlier.
 For example, if your mother had breast cancer age 40 you should get your first mammogram at age 30.

 Dr. Weinstock recommends stopping mammography when you no longer get your hair done – in other words, as long as you are able.
 Surgery for breast cancer, even at age 80, can give you more years to watch your grandchildren grow up and be with your loved ones.

 We recommend annual mammography.
 Cancer that develops between mammograms, called interval cancers, can be more aggressive and difficult to treat.
 Additionally, if you have dense breasts and other risk factors, we may recommend alternating mammography with ultrasound every six months for optimal monitoring.

 What is the difference between mammography and tomosynthesis?